Q-W-algebras, Zhelobenko operators and a proof of De Concini-Kac-Procesi conjecture

-From the definition of the moment map it follows that if $M/A$ is a smooth manifold then the canonical projection $M\rightarrow M/A$ and the moment map $\mu:M\rightarrow A^*$ form a dual pair.
+From the definition of the moment map it follows that if $\mathfrak{M}/A$ is a smooth manifold then the canonical projection $\mathfrak{M}\rightarrow \mathfrak{M}/A$ and the moment map $\mu_A:\mathfrak{M}\rightarrow A^*$ form a dual pair.

-The main example of Poisson group actions is the so--called dressing action.
-The dressing action may be described as follows. \begin{proposition} Let $G$ be a connected simply connected Poisson--Lie group with factorizable tangent Lie bialgebra, $G^*$ the dual group.
-Then there exists a unique left local Poisson group action
+The main example of Poisson--Lie group actions is the so--called {\it dressing action}.
+The dressing action may be described as follows (see \cite{RIMS}, \S 3; \cite{LuW}, Theorem 2.4; Example 4.3 in \cite{Lu}; and formula (2.24) in \cite{dual}). \begin{proposition} Let $G$ be a connected simply connected Poisson--Lie group with factorizable tangent Lie bialgebra, $G^*$ the dual group.
+Then there exists a unique left local Poisson--Lie group action

-such that the identity mapping $\mu: G^* \rightarrow G^*$ is the moment map for this action.
+such that the identity mapping $\mu_G: G^* \rightarrow G^*$ is the moment map for this action.